amw-zero/software-obsidian/Topics/Test Data Selection.md

 # The Tests I'd Write

-90% of app is forms and tables, and profiles. aka commands and queries, and there's a frontend and backend component, i.e.
+90% of our apps are forms, tables, and profiles. aka commands and queries, and there's a frontend and backend component, i.e.

 |           | Form | Table | Profile |
 |------|------|-------|---------|